AbdulmalikGiwa/Small-ish-coding-excercise-/README.md

 # Small-ish Coding excercise

-This application comprises of four different services all running in different docker containers within the same network, three of which are internal and only open to the public network.
+This application comprises of four different services all running in different docker containers within the same network, three of which are internal and not open to the public network.

 ### Services